Right of reply

 Publication

-The reply is published alongside the critique, and any editorial action is recorded in the version history.
+The reply is published alongside the critique, and any resulting correction or other action is recorded in the public version history.

 What a reply can lead to